Full-surface adhesive pipe grommets that can be plastered over, for interior and exterior use

 - Keeps building components dry: quick and simple sealing

-- Reliable joints thanks to waterproof SOLID adhesive
+- Reliable joints thanks to water-resistant SOLID adhesive

 - Extremely flexible and elastic, no protruding sleeve